dimagi/logistics/docs/systems-administration/common-tasks.md

 sudo supervisorctl restart <process-name>
 ```

-## Restarting processes
+## Restarting other processes

-Sometimes other processes (te web server, database, etc.) need to be restarted.
+Sometimes other processes (the web server, database, etc.) need to be restarted.
 To manage those you can find the information in the [overview page](./overview).

 ## Making configuration changes